KonishchevDmitry/investments/docs/rebalancing.md

 First, `sync` command should be executed to read your broker statements and store your current positions to the local database.
 But you are free to not use it - for example if you want to rebalance portfolio of an unsupported broker.

-Here is how we can emulate `sync` command execution and populate the database manually:
+Here is how we can emulate `sync` command execution and populate the database manually (but in this case you should ensure that `statements` configuration option is not specified, because in other case the program will try to read the broker statements to get some information about the specified instruments):

 ```
 $ investments buy ib 100 VTI 4000
 $ investments buy ib 30 VXUS 4000